mcfletch/listener/README.rst

     * use Pocketsphinx running under gstreamer
-        * we could use pocketsphinx directly, but gstreamer gives us nice features for pre and post-processing the audio if necessary
+        * we could use pocketsphinx directly, but gstreamer gives us nice features for pre and post-processing the audio if necessary however, so far those features don't actually work, at least they don't seem to work wrt storing data etc.
     * record each utterance into ram-disk or the like, using a multifilesink and generated events to keep those files around
     * provide "correct that" style training/grammar updates
       * use the already-uttered sound-file to do the training
       * train acousticly *and* update language model
     * on opening a project (git/bzr/hg repository)
         * scan the project source code and convert to dictation words
         * build a language model from that translation